Karl Wilhelm von Dieskau: Dieskau and artillery

 When Frederick became king in 1741, his army was behind the times in artillery.
 Not only were there not enough guns, but their quality was poor.
 While other armies had learned to bore through a solid core, the Prussians still cast over a core.
 This made their guns unreliable and difficult to match gauges between and among guns.
 Furthermore, in the armies of the 1740s, it was artillery, not muskets, that inflicted the heaviest casualties.

 Dieskau had already made several contributions to the development of the artillery.
-Although the King despised artillery men in general, Frederick recognized the value of the units and had brought in Field Marshall Samuel von Schmettau as the artillery "grand master."
+Although the King despised artillery men in general, Frederick recognized the value of the units and had brought in Field Marshal Samuel von Schmettau as the artillery "grand master."
 By 1741, Frederick had formed a second battalion that included a bombardier and five cannon companies.
 The bombardiers manned the howitzers and mortars, the most specialized tasks; the cannon companies were distributed throughout the army.
 In 1742, he created an additional artillery garrison at Breslau.
 In 1744, two battalions received the title of Field Regiment Artillery, under command of Schmettau, although the aging General Christian Nicolaus von Linger, the artillery master of Frederick Wilhelm I, remained in nominal command.

 The expansion of artillery service as well as Frederick's increasing dependence upon it improved Dieskau's opportunities for advancement.
 On 9 July 1752, he received the Order Pour le Mérite, and also the king gave him a magnificent tobacco pot.
 On 20 April 1755, Dieskau was appointed lieutenant colonel and on 28 February 1757, finally, colonel and General Inspector of the Artillery and all artillery material.
 By 1756, Frederick had increased the number artillery to over 662 guns.
 In this position, he was active during the Seven Years' War, responsible for the preparation and execution of all measures relating to the replacement of armaments, equipment and ammunition.
 During this war, Frederick is usually credited with the creation of the first horse artillery, not intended as cavalry but simply as units that could move rapidly around the battlefield and to offer support where necessary.